proofrock/sfup/README.md

 # Features

 - One-time everything: files are stored up to the first (and only) download
-- Support files up to 1Gb
+- Configuration to set the maximum file size
 - Single binary written in Go
 - Very compact codebase